Salvia is a large, diverse genus of the Lamiaceae (formerly Labiatae) family.

-The short version – Salvia plants are perennials and biennials.
+The short version – Salvias are perennials and biennials.

 Shrubs from dainty to the tall, leggy types, vary wildly in type, form, and shape.
-Salvias plants are upstanding, very easy to grow plants making such a sight to see in landscapes.
+Salvia plants are upstanding, very easy to grow plants making such a sight to see in landscapes.

-The more popular Salvia plants, Salvia leucantha, and Salvia splendens are native to the Mediterranean, California, and Mexico.
+The more popular Salvia varieties, Salvia leucantha, and Salvia splendens are native to the Mediterranean, California, and Mexico.

 They generally thrive in dry and humid climates.
 In the garden, they lend a touch of vibrant hue come autumn and summer.

-Sage or Salvia bring a vertical accent with eye-catching flowers, along with fragrant foliage to the outdoor garden landscape.
+Sage or Salvia brings a vertical accent with eye-catching flowers, along with fragrant aromatic foliage to the outdoor garden landscape.

 Let’s look at what growing conditions the Salvia needs to “show-off” all their beauty.

 Lighting: How Much Sun Does The Salvia Need?

-Generally, Salvia plants love the full sun (8-10 hours of direct sun) and can also do well with partial shade.
+Generally, perennial Salvias love the full sun (8-10 hours of direct sun) and can also do well with partial shade.

 The best growing location receives morning sun and afternoon shade.
 However, different Salvia species require slightly different care.

 They may also resist cold weather and the occasional frost.

-What Is The Best Soil And Fertilizer For Growing Salvia Plants?
+What Is The Best Soil And Fertilizer For Growing Salvia?

 Salvias do well in any good garden soil, and they are drought-resistant to an amazing degree.